 COVID-19 is an acute respiratory illness borne from infection with SARS-CoV-2 – a positive single-stranded RNA virus.
-The SARS-CoV-2 virus shares structural similarities to SARS and MERS, which cause acute severe respiratory infections.
+The SARS-CoV-2 virus shares structural similarities to SARS and Middle East Respiratory Syndrome coronavirus (MERS-Cov-1), which cause acute severe respiratory infections.
 The incubation period for the development of clinical COVID-19 symptoms from the time of initial SARS-CoV-2 viral infection is highly variable, ranging from 2 to 14 days.

 The RNA polymerase complex of SARS-CoV and SARS-CoV-2 supports the transcription and replication of their approximately 30,000-nucleotide viral RNA genomes.
 It is the largest and most complex RNA synthesis machinery among RNA viruses.
 As shown in the illustration to the right, the multi-subunit SARS-CoV polymerase complex is composed of a number of Nsps including viral RdRp (“Nsp12”), processivity factors (“Nsp7”, “Nsp8”), a proofreading exonuclease, a N7-methyl transferase (“Nsp14”), and a helicase (“Nsp13”).
 The Nsp12 protein contains two domains, a RdRp core, which is the catalytic subunit incorporating ribonucleotides into RNA templates, and an N-terminal NiRAN domain, the function of which was previously unknown.